rpartha/rpartha.github.io/_harp/writings/auto-deploy-harp-blogs-with-travis-ci.md

 1. Extract the git information that we will need later on to push the changes back to Github.
 2. Compile the static app to a temp directory.
 Copy the `.gitignore` and `CNAME` files to restore them later on.
-3. Check out the primary branch, remove its existing files, and restore the generated content from the temp directory.
+3. Check out the target branch, remove its existing files, and restore the generated content from the temp directory.
 4. Finally, commit and push everything to the target branch, and clean up the temp files.

 ### Build Notifications